Calendars & Reservations

 - Do not return a vehicle with the gas tank below ½.
 If the vehicle is below ½ you must take it to the motor pool (near the Plant Biology Greenhouses) and fill it with fuel.
 You will need the fuel card (located in the glove compartment) and your UGA ID to get gas.
 Check the oil or have it checked each time you add gas.

-- You must return the keys to Jessica immediately after using the vehicle. e.
+- You must return the keys to Reagan immediately after using the vehicle. e.
 NO SMOKING IN UGA VEHICLES.
 If you do not use the vehicles responsibly, you may be denied further use.

 Equipment - Off-Campus